Save UP TO 20% with our annual plans

 Exactly how the reader does it is a bit too technical to get into here, but it works basically the same way as a scanner at a grocery store when it scans a barcode.

-Where can I get a QR code reader?
+Where can I read QR codes?

 Your QR code has an abundance of tracking information to share with you.
 Use the tracking information to create better campaigns and get even more engagement.

-What happens when I scan a QR code?
+What happens when I read QR codes?

 The reader “reads” the data in the code and performs the action the data tells it to.
 That could be opening a landing page, opening a website, opening PayPal or YouTube, opening Whatsapp with a pre-installed message or many other things.